The DeFi Experience in Ledger Live

 If you’re busy exploring the world of DeFi, and want to make sure you stay safe, look no further than Ledger’s DeFi integrations.
 Here, we give you a guided tour.

 TradFi faces a range of challenges that make it obsolete for today’s expectations.
-Lack of accessibility, time consuming and cost-heavy services, the absolute absence of control over one’s own money, you name it…
+Lack of accessibility, time-consuming and cost-heavy services are just the beginning.
+TradFi means the end user is struggling with absolute absence of control over one’s own money, which almost defeats its purpose.

-The question is, do you even own the money you see in your bank account?
-Not really.
-They are all just numbers recorded on the ledger of a central entity that actually retains the ultimate control over the assets — your assets.
+You might think you do, but actually you don’t.
+Your funds in your account are actually digital numbers recorded on the ledger of a central entity that actually retains the ultimate control over the assets.
+Yes—in fact, the bank retains the ultimate control of your assets.

-The foundations of decentralized finance or DeFi were laid with the launch of Bitcoin in 2009.
-It did a remarkable job by offering people a way, for the first time, to store and transact money without any central entity.
+Put simply, freedom and ownership are almost non-existent parts of TradFi.
+Its failure to reach billions of adults worldwide and its favor-the-rich mechanisms make matters worse.
+And that’s exactly where DeFi fits in.
+The foundations of decentralized finance (DeFi) were laid with the launch of Bitcoin in 2009.
+It did a remarkable job by offering people a way to store and transact money without any central entity.

 Today, we have a range of blockchains that support a massive proportion of the financial services on blockchains that we usually only saw in TradFi.
 You want a loan without a bank or lend your money?
 Go to Aave or Compound.
 You want to trade your assets without giving up control of your funds?
 Use a decentralized exchange like Uniswap.
 Margin trading, insurance, stable asset storage?
 Everything’s there.
 And unsurprisingly, everything works without a central entity.